• Skip to primary navigation

 Thrift Stores and Flea Markets

-One man’s trash is another’s mid-century treasure.
-Thrift stores and flea markets are veritable gold mines for vintage pieces.
-From iconic vintage Pyrex to teak credenzas, these hidden gems often come with a story to tell.
+One man’s trash is another’s treasure, and all of that.
+Thrift stores and flea markets are a gold mine for vintage pieces.
+From the iconic vintage Pyrex to vintage record cabinets, if you search enough you can find some amazing pieces.

-Wander through the aisles with an open mind, and you might stumble upon the perfect mid-century accent for your home.
-I’ve not personally had much luck in our thrift stores being in a small town but if you go often you are sure to find some good pieces.
+I’ve not personally had much luck in our thrift stores, being in a small town, but if you go often, you are sure to find some good pieces.

 Estate Sales

-Estate sales are a treasure trove of mid-century finds.
-These sales often feature entire households of furniture, décor, and accessories from a bygone era.
+Estate sales are another great option.
+These sales often feature entire households of furniture, decor, and accessories.
 Keep an eye on local listings, and be prepared to arrive early for the best selection.
-Estate sales can be especially rewarding for those seeking a cohesive mid-century look throughout their home.
+Estate sales can be especially rewarding if you are looking for a cohesive mid-century look throughout your home.

 I went to an amazing estate sale while I was still house hunting.
 They were selling a beautiful set of pink metal cabinets.
-They also had a table I still wish I would have picked up even though I had no idea where I’d put it at the time.
-They had amazing pieces throughout the time-capsule home.
+They also had a table I still wish I had picked up, even though I had no idea where I’d put it at the time.
+They had amazing pieces throughout the time capsule home.

 Online Marketplaces